-Northwest Natural Gas Company, dba NW Natural ("NW Natural" or the "Company"), hereby submits its annual Safety Project Plan in compliance with Commission Order 17-084 entered March 6, 2017.
+Northwest Natural Gas Company, dba NW Natural (NW Natural), hereby submits its 2021 Safety Project Plan in compliance with Commission Order No. 17-084 entered March 6, 2017.
+Please note that the report submitted last year was entitled "2019 Safety Project Plan."
+NW Natural has changed the naming convention starting with the enclosed report because we believe the report should reference the upcoming year's plan and better reflects the content of the report.

-If you have any questions, please contact me at (503) 721-2452 or Ryan Truair at (503) 226-4211 ext.
-4361.
+If you have any questions, please contact me at (503) 610-7326.